 Already I have been able to track down pictures of some of these buildings, although several of them no longer exist.
 The list of Thomas’ architectural projects continues to grow and I feel sure we are not yet at the end of it.
 More will appear here on the buildings as it emerges from the vaults of obscurity.
 And who knows?
 Maybe one day some of the landscape paintings will turn up!

-We are presenting today a detailed biographical essay about Lucy and Thomas Atkinson’s son, Alatau Tamchiboulac Atkinson, written by Marianne Simpson, who is a direct descendant of Lucy’s brother, William York Finley.
+We are publishing today a detailed biographical essay about Lucy and Thomas Atkinson’s son, Alatau Tamchiboulac Atkinson, written by Marianne Simpson, who is a direct descendant of Lucy’s brother, William York Finley.
 The essay discusses Alatau’s move to the then very remote Hawaiian Islands in 1869 and his subsequent career there in journalism and education, as well as his significant role in the American annexation of the territory.
 It is no less fascinating than the history of his parents.
-Below is a short precis of the essay, but those of you who wish to read the full essay can find it here: to-a-higher-destiny-alatau-atkinson
+Below is a short precis of the essay, but those of you who wish to read Marianne’s full essay can find it here: to-a-higher-destiny-alatau-atkinson

 TO A HIGHER DESTINY